 It was as tough and intimidating as first travel experiences get.

 But it was the most rewarding and life-changing experience of my life.

 I’ve now been on a journey with Arabic for a long time, having become part of the community in Egypt and the Egyptian community in Australia.
 It’s a huge part of my identity now and I’m passionate about sharing it with people as often as I can to try and inspire them to pursue to learn Arabic.

 Hey!
 Lindsay here.
 Before Donovan shares his awesome post with us, I want to let you know something cool.
-I’ve made a quick intro guide for you to the Arabic alphabet.
+I’ve made a quick Starter Page for you to the Arabic language.
 Fancy it?
 Click below to get it fo’ free!

 Over to you Donovan…